opener-project/constituent-parser-base/README.md

     + formatter.xml           Apache OpenNLP code formatter for Eclipse SDK
     + INSTALL                 Instructions to install and run the module
-    + opener/                 trained models for parsing in English
     + pom.xml                 maven pom file which deals with everything related to compilation and execution of the module
     + src/                    java source code of the module
     + Furthermore, the installation process, as described in the README.md, will generate another directory: